 When the tooth cannot complete its eruption, several problems can follow:

-- The impacted tooth may press against the roots of the second molar, potentially causing resorption of that tooth's root structure
+- The impacted tooth may press against the roots of the second molar, potentially causing resorption (gradual dissolving) of that tooth's root structure.

 How Is an Impacted Tooth Diagnosed?

-A dentist will typically begin with a thorough clinical examination of the mouth.
-Because much of the impacted tooth may be hidden beneath bone or soft tissue, dental imaging plays a crucial role.
+A dentist will typically begin with a thorough clinical examination of the mouth, checking for swelling, tenderness, gum inflammation and any visible signs of partial eruption.
+However, because much of the impacted tooth may be hidden beneath bone or soft tissue, dental imaging plays a crucial role.

 Real Patient Result: Emergency White Filling